mbhall88/rasusa/README.md

 By default, `rasusa` will output the subsampled file to `stdout` (if one file is given).
 If you would prefer to specify an output file path, then use this option.

-Output for Illumina paired files can be specified in the two ways

-1. Using `--output` twice `-o out.r1.fq -o out.r2.fq`
+Output for Illumina paired files must be specified using `--output` twice - `-o out.r1.fq -o out.r2.fq`
-2. Using `--output` once, but passing both files immediately after `-o out.r1.fq out.r2.fq`

 The ordering of the output files is assumed to be the same as the input.
 _Note: The output will always be in the same format as the input.
 You cannot pass fastq